yab1412/Yaya-Payment/README.md

 The first part of the code is basic assigning and configuring the start of the app.
 The second part of the code handle generating of the header for authenticate requests to Yaya Wallet API.
 The third part handles the transaction route.

-Going to the frontend, I used reactJs(Typscript) and Sass for the styling.
+Going to the frontend, I used ReactJs(Typscript) and Sass for the styling.
 There are three main files.
 The first one is api.ts, which handles the connection with the backend and fetching the data.
 The second is page.tsx, which is the main page component to display the data.
 It calls and get the data from api.ts.
 Defines a type to represent the structure of a transaction object.
+The third is the page.module.scss, which handles the styling of the table.